 Van der Waals introduced two parameters (so-called van der Waals parameters), which are related to the critical point of gas, i.e., to the point at which it is impossible to distinguish between liquid and vapor (liquid and its vapor can coexist).
-In the text below, we have also written about the meaning of these constants and how can you estimate them.
+In the text below, we have also written about the meaning of these constants and how you can estimate them.

-Ideal gas vs real gas
+Ideal gas vs. real gas

-- Molecules are particles with a non-zero volume – not material points, like in an ideal gas.
+Molecules are particles with a non-zero volume – not material points, like in an ideal gas.
 Therefore, the volume of a whole gas can't be less than a certain constant.

 Van der Waals constants

 Van der Waals constants are substance-specific constants that can be calculated using the parameters of the critical point: pressure , temperature , and the molar volume .
 At a critical point, both the liquid and gas phases of a substance have the same density – they are indistinguishable.
 There is a useful relation between critical point parameters:

-R is the gas constant
+where is the gas constant .

 In the real gas law, one of the van der Waals constants is called attraction parameter , which takes into account that particles can attract each other, and the second is repulsion parameter , which is the effective molecular volume (particles are not material points).

 Our van der Waals equation calculator uses the following formulas for the van der Waals constants:

-If the interaction between molecules and the size of the molecules can be neglected, i.e. if we can treat gas as the ideal gas, then the van der Waals equation of state passes into the ideal gas equation.
+If the interaction between molecules and the size of the molecules can be neglected, i.e., if we can treat gas as the ideal gas, then the van der Waals equation of state transforms into the ideal gas equation.

 Van der Waals equation of state